Stephen Danz & Associates. Holding Employers Accountable for Mistreatment of Employees since 1988

 - Sexual harassment.
-Employers need to take steps to stop sexual harassment at work.
-When employers or management fail to respect the rights of women and men because of their gender, try to take advantage of someone due to their sex, or condition advancement on sexual performance; our lawyers work to hold the employer accountable.
+Employers need to take proper steps and precautions to prevent and stop sexual harassment at work.
+When employers or management fail to respect the rights of women and men because of their gender, or try to take advantage of someone due to their sex, or condition a promotion on sexual favors; our lawyers work to hold the employer accountable.
 Accountability can mean payment of civil damage, an award of punitive damages or statutory damages, cessation of the harassment, institution of policies to prevent future harassment, and legal fees.

 - Wage and Hour Lawsuits.
-Our Santa Clara employment attorneys demand that employers pay overtime when due, classify employees properly so they can get the pay and benefits they are entitled to, and get required meal breaks.
-Employers who fail to comply with the laws can be subject to pay the employee any lost money and also to penalties to deter future noncompliance with the laws
+Our Santa Clara employment attorneys demand that employers pay overtime when due, classify employees properly so they can get the pay and benefits they are entitled to, and get their required meal breaks.
+Employers who fail to comply with the laws can be subject to pay the employee any lost money and also penalties to deter future noncompliance with the laws.

 - Workers compensation.
 Our Santa Clara employment attorneys fight for injured employees.
-We understand that employees cannot be forced back to work until they are physically able.
-We demand payment of 2/3 of their lost wages for as long as they can’t work.
+We understand that employees cannot be forced back to work until they are physically able to work again.
+We demand payment of 2/3 of their lost wages for as long as they can’t work due to their injuries.
 If they have a partial or permanent disability, we explain the additional wage benefits that apply.
-Our Santa Clara work injury lawyers also work to get the hospitals, doctors, pharmacists, and other health care providers paid.
+Our Santa Clara work injury lawyers also work to get the hospitals, doctors, pharmacists, and other health care providers paid by the employer.